These ‘eggs’ are spying on whooping cranes to boost survival

 “It’s a fascinating way of spying on endangered species’ reproduction in a way that allows us to assist in the recovery,” said Dr. Axel Moehrenschlager, the Calgary Zoo’s director of conservation and science.

-The Louisiana wildlife biologists swap the egg-shaped data loggers for one of the two eggs that many cranes lay.
+The Louisiana wildlife biologists swap the egg-shaped data loggers, which Moehrenschlager said are encased in a plastic polymer, for one of the two eggs that many cranes lay.
 The real eggs come to Audubon Nature Institute ‘s Species Survival Center in New Orleans, where they’re incubated until they’re nearly ready to hatch ... or not.

 Then the biologists in Louisiana swap the real eggs back into the nests .

-Note: This story has been corrected to show that Scott A. Shaffer is a researcher and not a crane expert.